microsoft/AzureTRE/docs/using-tre/templates/index.md

 # Creating Custom templates

+This document will show how to create custom templates, integrate them into your CI/CD pipelines.

+## Templates types

+There are 3 types of templates:

+1. Workspace
+1. Workspace Service
+1. User Resource

+Read more about them [here](../../index.md#workspace)

 ## How to add custom templates

 AzureTRE deployment repository has directories setup for: workspace, workspace service and user resource template definitions.

+See [template authoring guide](../../tre-workspace-authors/authoring-workspace-templates.md) to learn more about how to author templates.

 **To add your custom templates follow the next steps:**
 - Deployment requirements